gavinying/modpoll/README.md

   ```

-> *Refer to the [documentation](https://gavinying.github.io/modpoll) site for more details about the configuration and examples.*
+> Refer to the [documentation](https://gavinying.github.io/modpoll) site for more details about the configuration and examples.

+> *If you find this tool useful, please support us by starring 🌟 our repository to encourage further improvements.*

 ## Credits